townmath/cisp400-reader/docs/_sources/class-IV-copy/move.rst.txt

    - The :algorithm:`std::swap <swap>` algorithm
    - `C++ Rvalue references explained <http://thbecker.net/articles/rvalue_references/section_01.html>`__
      The content in this section was adapted from *Rvalue References Explained*, by Thomas Becker.
+   - `Copy and Swap, 20 years later <https://mropert.github.io/2019/01/07/copy_swap_20_years/>`__
+     a deeper dive into some of the tradeoffs of different implementations of copy and move assignment.